 However, they need to be taken on walks or given other forms of exercise at least two times a day.

-It’s important to take them out of the cage often, so they don’t become bored and stop playing with their toys.
+It’s essential to take them out of the cage often so they don’t become bored and stop playing with their toys.

 Why You Shouldn’t Get A Husky Rat

 Husky rats are not a good choice for a pet.
-They are extremely high-strung and difficult to handle, even when raised from birth.
+They are incredibly high-strung and difficult to handle, even when raised from birth.

-They’re also very sensitive to temperature changes, so they can’t live in an apartment without heated quarters.
-It’s best to get a rat that is more docile and easy to handle, such as a fancy rat or an albino rat.
+They’re also susceptible to temperature changes, so they can’t live in an apartment without heated quarters.
+It’s best to get a more docile and easy-to-handle, such as a fancy rat or an albino rat.

 Husky Rats Breeding Guide

-The bad news is that they’re also dependent on access to food and water, so any sort of shortage will cause them to die off quickly.
+The bad news is that they’re also dependent on access to food and water, so any shortage will cause them to die off quickly.

-In conclusion, the husky rat is a friendly, docile, and smart animal.
+In conclusion, the husky rat is a friendly, docile, and intelligent animal.
 They are social and will do well in groups of two or more.
 Husky rats can become very attached to humans and other animals.
-These rats are often sold as pets so please do your research before purchasing one.
+These rats are often sold as pets, so please do your research before purchasing one.